Shalini Kantayya: Coded Bias

 Coded Bias is an American documentary film that premiered at the 2020 Sundance Film Festival.
-It was directed by Kantayya and follows researchers and advocates, principally MIT computer scientist Joy Buolamwini, as they explore how algorithms encode and propagate bias.
+It was directed by Kantayya and follows researchers and advocates, principally MIT computer scientist Joy Buolamwini, as they explore how algorithms encode and propagate biases that can have far-reaching consequences.

 Awards and recognition

 Kantayya has received recognition from the Sundance Documentary Program, IFP Spotlight on Documentary, New York Women in Film and Television, John D. and Catherine T. MacArthur Foundation, and the Jerome Foundation.
 She is a Sundance Fellow, TED Fellow, a finalist for the ABC | DGA Directing Fellowship, and a Fulbright Scholar.

 Personal life

 In 2013, Kantayya revealed in a New York Times op-ed that she had been sexually assaulted in India while there to film a project for a United States–based organization.
 She proceeded to press charges and was later diagnosed with PTSD, which inspired her to speak out against sexual assault not only in India but also the United States.